ONSdigital/eq-questionnaire-validator/README.md

 ```shell
 make validate-test-schemas
 ```
-This will run Validator against all runner test schemas.
+This will run Validator against all eQ Runner test schemas.

-Or you can run it against a specific runner schema, to do this:
+Or you can run it against a specific eQ Runner schema, to do this:
 - set the following vars passing them into the following command:
     - `SCHEMA_PATH` to the path of the schema file (if not specified defaults to `./schemas/test/en/`)
     - `SCHEMA` to the schema file name without the `.json`